-For the first time since June, the number of projected Covid-19 deaths in the US is decreasing - Local News 8
+For the first time since June, the number of projected COVID-19 deaths in the US is decreasing - Local News 8

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Naomi Thomas, Lauren Mascarenhas, Deidre McPhillips, Melissa Alonso, Andy Rose, Maggie Fox, Nikki Carvajal and Mirna Alsharif contributed to this report.
+CNN’s Jason Hanna, Naomi Thomas, Lauren Mascarenhas, Deidre McPhillips, Holly Yan, Melissa Alonso, Andy Rose, Nikki Carvajal and Mirna Alsharif contributed to this report.

 Comments